spring-media/adsolutions-implementationReference/cumulative-layout-shift.md

 ![](/assets/admarkPosition.png)

-*If you need a cls placeholder without an admark, you can hide it with the option "admarkPosition":"hidden".*
+*If you need a cls placeholder without an admark, you can hide it with the option `"admarkPosition":"hidden"`.*

 ### Optional: Customize individual slots